One size doesn't fit all - How the use case affects ML system complexityEikku Koponen

 Usually, a data science project starts with experimenting with some data and possible models.
 Of course, some of these experiments you can do on your laptop, but saving you from the hassle at the next step, one can run notebooks or experiment scripts on Valohai.
 So, get your data from your bucket or upload the data to the platform, get your script, and you are good to go!

-For example, if you prefer Jupyter Notebooks, here's how to use the Jupyhai extension to run a Valohai execution from your local Jupyter notebook.
+For example, if you prefer Jupyter Notebooks, we have the Jupyhai extension to run a Valohai execution from your local Jupyter notebook.

 Split into steps